-Now, all United States sunscreen makers are required to use labels with simpler language.
+Sunscreen makers in the United States are required to use labels with simpler language.

-“And, that’s good news for you because choosing the right sunscreen — and applying it correctly — can help protect your skin from harmful UV rays that can cause skin cancer,” says Carol Drucker, M.D., associate professor in MD Anderson’s Department of Dermatology.
+“And, that’s good news for you because choosing the right sunscreen — and applying it correctly — can help protect your skin from harmful UV rays that can cause skin cancer,” says Saira George, M.D., a dermatologist at MD Anderson Cancer Center.

 Labels force manufacturers to be honest

-Here’s what the new sunscreen labels must — and must not — tell you:
+Here’s what the sunscreen labels must — and must not — tell you:

-Sunblocks: No product completely shields you from the sun.
-So, sunscreens won’t be labeled as “sunblock” anymore.
+Sunblocks: Since no product completely shields you from the sun, sunscreens can no longer be labeled “sunblocks.”

-SPF level: A sun protection factor (SPF) of 15 or more means a product lowers the risk of skin cancer and skin aging.
-Not so for SPFs from 2 to 14; they only help prevent sunburn at best.
-Sunscreen labels will have to be clear about how much SPF they provide — and whether they actually curb your risk of skin cancer and skin aging, or just help prevent sunburns.
+Sun protection factor: A sun protection factor (SPF) of 15 or more means a product lowers the risk of skin cancer and skin aging.
+Not so for SPFs from 2 to 14.
+They only help prevent sunburn at best.
+Sunscreen labels have to be clear about how much SPF they provide — and whether they actually curb your risk of skin cancer and skin aging, or just help prevent sunburns.

-“Waterproof” and “sweatproof” claims will disappear: Sunscreens can only say how long they offer water resistant protection.
+Waterproof and sweatproof: These claims are not allowed.
+Sunscreen makers can only say how long they offer water-resistant protection.
 And, they’ve got to back up these promises with test results.

-Instant protection: Sunscreens can’t say they provide “instant protection” or protect skin for more than two hours.
+Instant protection: Sunscreens can’t say they provide instant protection or that they protect skin for more than two hours.
 That’s unless the U.S. Food and Drug Administration approves these claims for the specific sunscreen in question.

 Choose a sunscreen you like and apply it liberally and often